Posts

 out on a limb, there’s a chance you’ll fall in your sleep.

-The wisdom of this poem–Lovemaking mimics the act of departure, Not what you see but what your perceive: that’s poetry, an arrangement of derangements–is uncanny and weird (and maybe this is just my own ignorance speaking), but it’s not going anywhere.
-You should take a closer look.
+The wisdom of this poem — Lovemaking mimics the act of departure, Not what you see but what your perceive: that’s poetry, an arrangement of derangements — is uncanny and weird (and maybe this is just my own ignorance speaking).
+It’s hard to get away from, “there’s a chance you’ll fall in your sleep.”
+Here is a poet playing poetry the way a boy plays basketball, obsessively with a lunatic joy, out on a quaking limb.